spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 * Bonus: I want passwords ready for the apocalypse

 That sounds like a perfectly reasonable wishlist, wouldn't you agree?

+Take a moment to test it against the password solutions that you already know of.
+I'll wait.

 ### One word: Statelessness